 For those traveling from cities in China to Tibet Autonomous Region, there are two main ways to get to Lhasa.
 Trains run from seven gateway cities across China, while flights are offered in more than two dozen airports, including Beijing and Shanghai.

 Flights can be found to Lhasa from all the major airports across China, including Beijing Capital International Airport, Chengdu Shuangliu International Airport, Chongqing Jiangbei International Airport, Shanghai Pudong International Airport, Shanghai Hongqiao International Airport, Xi’an Xianyang International Airport, and many others.
 The cost and travel times do vary greatly.
-Depending on where you are flying from, the longest direct flight takes just 4 hours 30 minutes.
+Depending on where you are flying from, the longest direct flight takes just 4 hours and 30 minutes.
 The shortest is less than one hour.

 Trains also depart from seven gateway cities across China to Lhasa, including Guangzhou, Beijing, Shanghai, Chengdu, Chongqing, Lanzhou, and Xining.
 Traveling by train may be a long journey, with the shortest train trip to Tibet taking up to 22 hours.
 But it is a great way to travel to the plateau and an amazing experience for first-time travelers.